Fairide/fairide.github.io/_pages/support.md

 ## Assistance

-For assistance when using GoHyper plees feel free to contact us at [support@thehyperlabs.com](mailto:support@thehyperlabs.com)
+For assistance when using GoHyper please feel free to contact us at [support@thehyperlabs.com](mailto:support@thehyperlabs.com)